Reap the benefits of full Usenet automation by learning how to use Couch Potato, SABnzbd and Sickbeard.

 Installing SABnzbd is a simple process using its wizard.

-After installing SABnzdb, you’ll need to set it up.
-Launch SABnzbd to begin the setup.
+After installing SABnzbd, you’ll need to set it up.
+Launch SABnzbb to begin the setup.
 You will first be asked to select a language and a theme (the default is fine).

-The next step involves setting up the news server SABnzdb should use.
+The next step involves setting up the news server SABnzbd should use.
 Enter the Usenet NNTP news server of your Usenet service provider.

-Top Tip – SABnzdb lets you use multiple servers to help avoid incomplete items.
+Top Tip – SABnzbd lets you use multiple servers to help avoid incomplete items.
 If you have a second Usenet account (such as a block account) enter its address too and check the box ‘backup’.
-This way SABnzdb will only access the backup NNTP server if it encounters missing pieces on the main (primary) news server you entered.
+This way SABnzbd will only access the backup NNTP server if it encounters missing pieces on the main (primary) news server you entered.

 You will also need to enter the number of connections SAB should use.
 You can enter as high a number as recommended by your Usenet provider.
 For example, one of our recommended Usenet providers Newshosting allows up to 30 simultaneous connections for download speeds that will amaze you.
 If you don’t know what number to use, enter 10.

 You will have now entered enough information for SABnzbd to work.
 But for a better automated Usenet experience you will have to fine tune the settings a little more.

 Once the basic setup is complete, take the following additional steps.
 There are many options to choose from but we will only discuss the most important ones here.

 Launch SABnzbd, select the Config wrench icon in the upper-left menu and select the ‘General’ tab.
 Under the section ‘SABnzbd Web Server’ look for ‘API Key’.
 The API key is a long string of alphanumeric data that you must copy as you will need it a little later for further configuring the settings.